a2198699s/pitch-perfector/README.md

 # QwtExample

 A simple example program using Qt/Qwt widgets to be used as a base for students doing Raspberry Pi data acquisition.
-It also creates a Thread which could be used to aquire the data with the help of poll/select.
+It also creates a Thread which could be used to acquire ADC data with the help of poll/select and storing it in a ringbuffer.

 ![alt tag](screenshot.png)

-# Making it work
+## Making it work

 Install the QT5 and Qwt development packages: